danainjax/punks-front-end/NOTES.md

         COMMENTS currently appear below the Punk info, move them to another HTML element after using a modal to enter a comment.
 Either use the back of the card or some element that slides out.

 #USER-
-User data is wiped when page refreshes, fix that, and persist current user in db
+User data is wiped when page refreshes, fix that, and persist current user in db- started working on Session storage to fix this

 #LIKES-
-Increment likes based on click
+[x] Increment likes based on click
 User can like a punk only once
-Punk can have many likes.
+[x] Punk can have many likes.
 Show the total number of likes Make the heart stay filled in when navigating to another view.